belljust-infra/belljust.in/content/posts/prisoners-dilemma/commitment-scheme.md

 This is exactly what a [commitment scheme](https://en.wikipedia.org/wiki/Commitment_scheme) provides.

 I learned about these thanks to an invaluable [answer](https://crypto.stackexchange.com/a/51961/51775) to my question on the cryptography stack exchange.
-It was also cool to learn that Claude Crepeau, a previous algorithm professor of mine, was one of the researches responsble for [formalizing the idea in 1988](http://crypto.cs.mcgill.ca/~crepeau/PDF/BCC88-jcss.pdf).
+It was also cool to learn that Claude Crepeau, a previous algorithm professor of mine, was one of the researchers responsible for [formalizing the idea in 1988](http://crypto.cs.mcgill.ca/~crepeau/PDF/BCC88-jcss.pdf).

 The basic idea is to send some commitment of the message, \\(c(a)\\), that can later be verified.
 Once, the commitment has been recieved, B can send it's message to A.